Chapter 742-5 Service Credit

 (A) For purposes of sections 742.21 and 742.251 of the Revised Code, a “purchase” shall mean that the Ohio police and fire pension fund (“OP&F”) member withdrew his/her contributions from the applicable retirement system or out-of-state or local government and a “transfer” shall mean that the OP&F member maintained his/her contributions with the applicable retirement system.

-(D) For purposes of determining whether an OP&F member is not receiving a pension or benefit payment, as outlined in sections 742.21 and 742.251 of the Revised Code, OP&F will rely upon the terms of rule 742-3-17 of the Administrative Code and its books and records.
+(C) For purposes of determining whether an OP&F member is not receiving a pension or benefit payment, as outlined in sections 742.21 and 742.251 of the Revised Code, OP&F will rely upon its books and records.

 A member who chooses to purchase service credit under this paragraph rather than transferring the qualifying service credit under paragraph (I) of this rule is entitled to be granted service credit for periods of active duty military service, as provided for in section 742.521 of the Revised Code.

-(J) To initiate the transfer of eligible service credit to OP&F under section 742.21 of the Revised Code, the member should initiate the request with the transferring retirement system.
-Within a reasonable time from OP&F’s receipt of the ledger of contributions and the employer address from the transferring system, OP&F will send a certification to both the employer and the OP&F member on the “full-time” status and other payroll information.
-Upon receipt of this information, OP&F will then review the certifications and ledger information and notify the transferring system of the eligible service credit that should be transferred pursuant to section 742.21 of the Revised Code.
-In the event that the transferring system transfers monies to OP&F without OP&F’s review and approval, OP&F reserves the right to reject service credit that does not meet the criteria for “full-time,” as outlined in this rule.
+(I) To initiate the transfer of eligible service credit to OP&F under section 742.21 of the Revised Code, the member shall initiate the request with the transferring retirement system.
+Within a reasonable time from OP&F's receipt of the ledger of contributions and the employer address from the transferring system, OP&F will send a transfer packet to the member containing a certification to be completed and signed by the member and a certification to be completed by the employer where the service credit that is being transferred was earned.
+The certification forms should be returned together to OP&F. Upon receipt of this information, OP&F will then review the certifications and ledger information and notify the transferring system of the eligible service credit that should be transferred pursuant to section 742.21 of the Revised Code.
+In the event that the transferring system transfers monies to OP&F without OP&F's review and approval, OP&F reserves the right to reject service credit that does not meet the criteria for "full-time," as outlined in this rule.

-(K) To initiate a purchase of eligible service credit from OP&F, the member may notify OP&F or OP&F may receive the request from the member’s former retirement system.
-Within a reasonable time period of such notice, OP&F will send a certification to the member and the member’s former employer, which will request, among other things, whether the position was full-time and the dates of employment.
-Notwithstanding this certification, OP&F will review the documentation and determine if the service is “full-time,” as required by section 742.21 of the Revised Code, and as more fully outlined in this rule.
-Once OP&F determines the service credit meets the statutory and administrative requirements, OP&F will provide the eligible member with a cost statement in such monthly increments, as determined by OP&F’s director of member services.
-Once the member pays monies to OP&F, whether the full or partial amount, OP&F will request that the former system transfer the monies to OP&F, as required by section 742.21 of the Revised Code.
-In the event that the former system transfers monies to OP&F without OP&F’s review and approval, OP&F reserves the right to reject service credit that does not meet the criteria for “full-time,” as outlined in this rule.
+(J) To initiate the purchase of eligible service credit from OP&F, the member shall notify OP&F to request a cost to purchase the service credit.
+Within a reasonable time period of such notice, OP&F will send the member a purchase packet containing a certification to be completed and signed by the member and a certification to be completed by the member's employer(s) where the purchasable service credit was earned.
+The certification forms should be returned together to OP&F. Notwithstanding these certifications, OP&F will review the documentation and determine if the service is "full-time," as required by section 742.21 of the Revised Code, and as more fully outlined in this rule.
+Once OP&F determines the service credit meets the statutory and administrative requirements, OP&F will provide the eligible member with a cost statement.
+Once the member purchases the service credit, OP&F will bill the former system for monies associated with the purchase, as required by section 742.21 of the Revised Code.
+In the event that the former system pays the monies to OP&F without OP&F's review and approval, OP&F reserves the right to reject service credit that does not meet the criteria for "full-time," as outlined in this rule.

 (B) Upon a member’s request to OP&F to purchase service credit by payroll deduction for service credit the member is eligible to purchase pursuant to section 742.56 of the Revised Code and this rule, OP&F will prepare an authorization form which states the following: